This-is-Becky/Auto_Scan_Qr_code_into_CSV/README.md

-# qr-code
+# Scanning Qr code auto-saving into CSV
-qr-code scan from webcam
+Scanning QR code using webcam auto-written into csv file